AndreyAzimov/pinterest/README.md

+# One Month Rails

-Pinterest on Ruby for One Month course
+Pinterest on Ruby on Rails in scope of One Month Rails course

 by [*@AndreyAzimov*](https://twitter.com/andreyazimov)